lacerbi/lacerbi.github.io/_posts/2024-12-5-vi-is-just-inference.md

   - name: Variational inference on a general target density
     - name: The Evidence Lower BOund (ELBO)
   - name: Variational inference to approximate a target posterior
+  - name: Variational inference is just optimization
+    - name: Variational inference is just inference
-  - name: Things to know
+  - name: Playing with variational inference
 ---

 The goal of this post is to show that variational inference is a natural way of thinking about Bayesian inference and not some shady approximate method.<d-footnote>Unlike what the MCMC mafia wants you to think.</d-footnote>
 At the end, you will also be able to directly play around with variational inference via an interactive visualization.
-In fact, you can also just skip the article and go straight to play with the interactive thingie at the bottom, and then come back if you feel like it.
+In fact, you can also just skip the article and go straight to play with the [interactive thingie at the bottom](), and then come back if you feel like it.

 ## What is variational inference?